 Dynamic secrets are not the end of secrets management, they are just another approach to be used in addition to secrets rotation.
 Both solutions can expire and change secrets to keep them safe.
 However, in highly regulated environments creating a lot of new privileged accounts or extra audit records – as is done with some dynamic secret solutions – can be an unbearable audit burden.
 Deciding which solution to use should depend on the specific needs of your environment.

 There are a number of dynamic secrets solutions on the market, but there is a lot of confusion about how they work.
 Just because there’s buzz around a new technology doesn’t mean security implications have been completely considered.
 Enterprises are not only accountable to their customers to provide a secure application that protects them and their information, but are also accountable to legal and internal audit and compliance requirements.

-If you’d like to see secrets rotation in action, you can get started immediately with the hosted version of our Conjur Open Source tutorial.
+If you’d like to see secrets rotation in action, you can get started immediately with the Conjur Open Source tutorial.
 This tutorial will take you through the basics of creating a security policy, creating machine identities, and using secrets management with Conjur Open Source.
 If you use Google Cloud Provider, deploying Conjur Open Source only takes one click in the GCP Marketplace.
-If you get stuck, no worries, help is always available in out Slack community.
+If you get stuck, no worries, help is always available on the CyberArk Commons.

 CyberArk also has developer tools to securely provide a database user secret to an application without leaking it in source code or a configuration manifest.
 If you are a developer, check out our other awesome open source tools, such as Summon and Secretless.io.
 These tools can help you securely deliver secrets to applications and help prevent secret leaks.